4

 I think the under $1000 price range can be a real sweet price point though, because you can get a high-quality treadmill with decent features without breaking the bank.

-When comparing treadmills (budget or not), you should start with the running surface, motor, and warranty.
+Overall, when comparing treadmills (budget or not), you should start with the running surface, motor, frame, and warranty.

 Then take a look at what features are most important to you and find one that comes with as many of your preferences as possible.